All Episodes

 Obama won't say it.

-The president of Ukraine, somebody's gotta say it.
+President Ukraine, somebody's got to say it.

-Not us, though anymore.
+Not us, though, anymore.

 Quick time out, folks.